christopherwk210/gm-bot/docs/getting-started/quick-start.md

 # Quick start
-In order to start development on GameMakerBot (GMBot for short), you'll need to have [Node](https://nodejs.org/) v9.2.0 or greater installed.
+In order to start development on unityBot (GMBot for short), you'll need to have [Node](https://nodejs.org/) v9.2.0 or greater installed.
 You can check what version you have with `node -v`.

 ## Installation
 Clone the repo with git using: